TheJoshBrod/jaseci/docs/docs/learn/debugger.md

 # Jac debugging in VS Code

 ---
-The first step in debugging a Jac program is deciding if you are using the online debugger with the [Jac Playground](https://www.jac-lang.org/playground/) or the VS Code Extension to debug on your own machine.
+You can debug Jac programs either in the online [Jac Playground](https://www.jac-lang.org/playground/) or locally in Visual Studio Code (VS Code) using the [Jac extension](https://marketplace.visualstudio.com/items?itemName=jaseci-labs.jaclang-extension).

-In this tutorial we will cover how to setup and fully utilize the VS Code debugger.
+In this tutorial, we’ll focus on setting up and using the VS Code debugger.

-If you want to learn more about the online debugger check out the [Jac Playground Tutorial](https://www.jac-lang.org/learn/jac_playground/).

 !!! info
     You can write and run Jac code in any text editor, but currently, debugging is only supported in Visual Studio Code using the official Jac extension.